Arabuko Sokoke Forest Reserve

 It can be accessed through road from Mombasa town or by plane by landing in Malindi or Mombasa airport and then taking a drive to the reserve.
 It covers an area of about 420sq km and has an average annual rainfall ranging from 900mm in the dry and scrubby northwest to 1100mm in the east.

-The ecosystem which is an important monument as a remnant of the coastal tropical forests is made up of 3 forest types; Brachystegia Woodland, Mixed forest, and Cynometra, each being a natural habitat for diverse rare species of Mammals, Butterflies, Birds and Plants.
-The reserve has more than two hundred and seventy birds, two hundred and sixty one butterflies, seventy nine amphibians, fifty two mammals and more than six hundred plants species.
+The ecosystem which is an important monument as a remnant of the coastal tropical forests is made up of 3 forest types; Brachystegia Woodland, Mixed forest, and Cynometra, each being a natural habitat for diverse rare species of Mammals, Butterflies, Birds, and Plants.
+The reserve has more than two hundred and seventy birds, two hundred and sixty-one butterflies, seventy-nine amphibians, fifty-two mammals, and more than six hundred plant species.

-The Arabuko Sokoke Forest is a haven to various endemic and almost endemic species.
-The Clarke’s Weaver is entirely endemic to the forest, as well as the emonymous Sokoke Pipit, Sokoke Scops Owl, and the Amani Sunbird and Spotted Ground Thrush are found only here and in a forest fragment in Tanzania.
+The Arabuko Sokoke Forest is a haven for various endemic and almost endemic species.
+The Clarke’s Weaver is entirely endemic to the forest, as well as the emonymous Sokoke Pipit, Sokoke Scops Owl, and the Amani Sunbird, and Spotted Ground Thrush are found only here and in a forest fragment in Tanzania.

 There are no accommodations within the reserve but there are lots of accommodation felicities within the coast to suit all kinds of budgets.

 Attractions in Arabuko Sokoke Forest Reserve:

 - Endangered butterflies, birds, insects, and mammal species.

 - Seasonal pools, Tree platform,